DCrawley94/nc-teaching-resources/seminar_plans/de/03_data_fun/nc_leaks/plan.md

 - Do we need any extra configuration for opening the file for write operations - `w` (can leave this and debug the UnsupportedOperation error with them)

 If using `.json()` explore why this isn't working (Incorrectly converting python dictionary to JSON string - use JSON library instead or just `.text` attribute as it's already JSON)

+**Right click and format JSON with prettier to make it more readable**

 ## Task 2 - `get_character_names`